survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.

-To add webpack to our project, execute:
+To add webpack to the project, execute:

 ```bash
 npm install webpack --save-dev # -D if you want to save typing